aly-such/data-512-a2/README.md

-Revision ID - the key that connects politician country dataset and world population data set, str Article Quality Estimated - the estimated quality of the article, predicted by ORES, str Population - the population of the country, int
+Revision ID - the key that connects politician country dataset and world population data set, str Article Quality Estimated - the estimated quality of the article, predicted by ORES, str Population - the population of the country, int Sub-Region - the name of the Sub-Region that the country is found in, str
 ### wp_wpds_countries-no_match.csv:
 Country - the name of the country of article origin, str Article Name - the name of the article of the politician, str Revision ID - the key that connects politician country dataset and world population data set, str Article Quality Estimated - these articles could not have their quality predicted so -1 was used as a placeholder to log these articles, int
-Population - the population of the country, int
+Population - the population of the country, int Sub-Region - the name of the Sub-Region that the country is found in, str
 ### Some other fields that can be found in the tables below:
 percentage - proportion of articles per selected country population, int, (Number of Articles/Country Population) * 100 Percentage of Quality Articles - proportion of high quality articles per total number of articles for each country, int, (Number of High Quality Articles/Total Number of Articles) * 100